Lovemann1/Indian_food_nutrition_excel/README.md

 From the table made sutable charts that not only tells nutrients value but also compare it with daily need.
 ![chart](https://github.com/Lovemann1/Indian_food_nutrition_excel/blob/main/Assets/charts.png?raw=true)
 <br>
-Charts are made combining two charts in a single chart for better visual understanding.
+Charts are made from combining two charts in a single chart for better visual understanding.

 # Conclusion
 The deshboard can assist in finding and understand the nutrient value a dish contain and by consuming it how much daily need of that nutrient a person can fulfill.